Conference Dates: April 15 2019

 Prices increase by £10 after that date.

-Once operational, you should receive a receipt from Paypal that lists the amount you have paid and that it is for the meeting.
-This is usually sufficient for expenses, but if you require more, or do not receive the receipt, contact us.
+After registration, you should receive a receipt from Paypal that lists the amount you have paid and that it is for the meeting (check your spam).
+This is usually sufficient for expenses, but if you require more, or do not receive the receipt, contact us (firstname.lastname@example.org) telling us the name of the booker, name of the payer and their email address.

 We look forward to seeing you on 15th April!